liamg/happen/README.md

 # happen

-A hacked together terminal-based RSS reader, created for my own use.
+A hacked together terminal-based feed reader, created for my own use.
 Designed to tick away in a window and surface recent items of interest in a chat-like view.

 Configure desired feeds in the config file at `~/.config/happen.yaml` (will be created with default settings after running once.)